 Virus Researchers Cast Doubt On Theory Of Coronavirus Lab Accident

-Virus researchers say that there is virtually no chance that the new coronavirus was released as result of a laboratory accident in China or anywhere else.
+Virus researchers say there is virtually no chance that the new coronavirus was released as result of a laboratory accident in China or anywhere else.

-The assessment, made by over half-a-dozen scientists familiar with lab accidents and how research on coronaviruses is conducted, casts doubt on recent claims that a mistake may have unleashed the coronavirus on the world.
+The assessment, made by more than half-a-dozen scientists familiar with lab accidents and how research on coronaviruses is conducted, casts doubt on recent claims that a mistake may have unleashed the coronavirus on the world.

-The accident theory has been prominently advanced by the Trump Administration in recent weeks.
-Earlier this month, a set of State Department cables leaked to the Washington Post pointed to U.S. safety concerns at labs in Wuhan, the city where the virus emerged.
+The accident theory has been prominently advanced by the Trump administration in recent weeks.
+Earlier this month, a set of State Department cables leaked to The Washington Post pointed to U.S. safety concerns at labs in Wuhan, the city where the virus emerged.
 Intelligence agencies are currently assessing the possibility of an accident, and last Wednesday, President Trump promised "a very thorough examination" of events.

 "I will tell you, more and more, we're hearing the story," Trump said on April 15 of the theory that the virus came from labs in Wuhan.

-But after corresponding with ten leading scientists who collect samples of viruses from animals in the wild, study virus genomes and understand how lab accidents can happen, NPR found that an accidental release would have required a remarkable series of coincidences and deviations from well-established experimental protocols.
+But after corresponding with 10 leading scientists who collect samples of viruses from animals in the wild, study virus genomes and understand how lab accidents can happen, NPR found that an accidental release would have required a remarkable series of coincidences and deviations from well-established experimental protocols.

-"All of the evidence points to this not being a laboratory accident," says Jonna Mazet, a professor of epidemiology at the University of California at Davis and director of a global project to watch for emerging viruses called PREDICT.
+"All of the evidence points to this not being a laboratory accident," says Jonna Mazet, a professor of epidemiology at the University of California, Davis and director of a global project to watch for emerging viruses called PREDICT.

-Rather, the experts interviewed by NPR all believe that the virus was transmitted between animals and humans in nature, as has happened in previous outbreaks — from Ebola to the Marburg virus — and with other known coronaviruses like SARS and MERS.
+Rather, the experts interviewed by NPR all believe that the virus was transmitted between animals and humans in nature, as has happened in previous outbreaks — from Ebola to the Marburg virus — and with other known coronaviruses such as SARS and MERS.

 "The real risk is in the wild in the way people interact with wildlife around the world," says Peter Daszak, president of EcoHealth Alliance in New York City, a group that researches the origins of pandemics.
-"That's where we need to be focused if we want to really do something about preventing the next pandemic"
+"That's where we need to be focused if we want to really do something about preventing the next pandemic."

 Many questions remain about how, exactly, the coronavirus known officially as SARS-CoV-2 began to spread in people.
-Its closest genetic cousin so far is another coronavirus found in Chinese Horseshoe bats.
+Its closest genetic cousin so far is another coronavirus found in Chinese horseshoe bats.
 Researchers believe SARS-CoV-2 likely made its way to people directly through bats or through an intermediate animal.
 Early focus on the source of the outbreak in Wuhan was on a major seafood market that also sold wild animals, though conclusive evidence proving the market was the origin of the virus has yet to emerge.

 Regardless, genetic analysis shows the virus began to spread sometime in the fall or winter of 2019, says Robert Garry, a microbiologist at Tulane University.
 Those same analyses refuted an earlier theory that the virus was genetically engineered in a laboratory.
 Garry says the reason is simple — the virus infects people in a way that scientists had never seen before: "The virus is just really too good at what it's doing," he says.
 "No human using a computer could do this.
 This is very clearly a natural process that occurred."
 In addition, he says, there are no signs of human genetic modification in the virus's code.